kimberleewong/federal-water-data-curriculum/03-federal-water-data-access-retrieval/02_access_noaa_nwm.md

 ## Programmatic data discovery

 Before you download or try to access the data itself, a common first step is to *discover* or *find* the specific reach(es) you need.
 You don't want to page through the whole NWM domain just to learn which COMID matches your location.
-Doing this discovery step first also lets you build a COMID list once and reuse it, which matters more once you get to the spatial-scaling FAQ below.
+Doing this discovery step first also lets you build a COMID list once and reuse it, which matters more once you get to spatially scaling (see FAQs below).

 A GUI (graphic user interface) approach exists here too: NOAA's own [interactive map](https://water.noaa.gov/map) lets you click a point and read off a reach ID directly, which is functionally the same identifier as a COMID.
 That's a fine way to explore or spot-check, but a programmatic discovery step keeps your work reproducible and reusable, and it's worth capturing in code even if you first found the reach by clicking around.